Seven Most Interesting Lies from Bad Church Statistics

 Reality: It’s true that younger people are less affiliated with church than older people, but that’s the case in every generation since scholars began tracking it.
 We always need to help the next generation connect with church, but the overall percentage of Americans who affiliate with evangelical churches has remained rather stable for the last 30 years.
 (For documentation, see chapters 3 and 5 in Christian … Lies.)

 Myth #3.
-The majority of American evangelicals are poor and uneducated.
+The majority of American evangelicals are uneducated.

-Reality: This quote from the Washington Post has some truth to it.
+Reality: This oft-heard claim has some truth to it.
 The problematic term is “the majority of” which should be replaced with “many.”
 On average, evangelical Christians are less well educated than mainline Protestants, Catholics and the religiously unaffiliated.
 But evangelicals cover a wide spectrum from poorly educated to highly educated.
-The majority, however, are not poor and uneducated.
+The majority, however, are educated.
 (For documentation, see chapter 4 in Christian … Lies.)

 Myth #4.
 The prayer life of American evangelicals is diminishing.

 Reality: It turns out that evangelical prayer is on the increase.
-For example, 75% of evangelicals today pray on a daily basis, compared to 64% of those in the 1980s.
-(For documentation, see this monograph by Brad Wright.)
+For example, according to the General Social Survey, three-quarters of evangelicals today pray on a daily basis, compared to about two-thirds of those in the 1980s and 1990s.
+(For documentation, see chapter 5 in Christian . . .
+Lies.)

 Myth #5.
-Evangelicals are less active in sharing their faith with others.
+Evangelicals are no longer interested in sharing their faith with others.

-Reality: About half of all evangelicals report sharing their faith with non-believers, and rates of evangelism have held rather steady over the past several decades.
+Reality: About half of all evangelicals report sharing their faith with non-believers (2008 Pew Religious Landscape Survey), and rates of evangelism have held rather steady over the past several decades, according to not-yet-published work by Brad Wright, taken from the General Social Survey.
 This evangelism rate is more than double the rate of mainline Protestants and Catholics, and is higher than most other religions.
 We all have family and friends who seek a closer relationship with God, plus we know of entire people groups that have little exposure to the Gospel, so let’s keep ramping up our efforts.
-(For documentation, see this monograph by Brad Wright.)
+(For documentation, see chapter 5 in Christian . . .
+Lies.)